multiplayer-app/multiplayer-session-recorder-javascript/packages/session-recorder-react/README.md

 ## Troubleshooting

 - Ensure the provider wraps your entire component tree so context hooks resolve.
-- Confirm `SessionRecorder.init` runs only once.
-The provider handles this automatically if you pass the configuration as options to the provider; do not call it manually elsewhere.
+- Confirm `SessionRecorder.init` runs only once and before your app mounts.
 - Ensure the session recorder required options are passed and the API key is valid.
 - For SSR environments, guard any direct `document` or `window` usage behind `typeof window !== 'undefined'` checks (the helper hooks already do this).